chanakya-vc/wwwhome/content/project/spaceX/index.md

 ---
-title: Google Summer of Code
+title: SpaceX Hyperloop Pod design Challenge
 summary: An example of using the in-built project page.
 tags:
 - Deep Learning